-of the people living in Germany refer to themselves as lesbian, gay, bisexual or trans.
+of the people living in Germany refer to themselves as lesbian, gay, bisexual, pan-/omnisexual asexual or other.

 The media in no way represent that!

 As part of a study on "Audiovisual Diversity" published in 2017

 Prof. Dr. Elizabeth Prommer of the University Rostock stated:

 "The German TV [and cinema] is heterosexual!"

 The survey "Vielfalt im Film" ("Diversity in Film"), co-initiated by the Queer Media Society in 2019 and supported by a broad alliance of industry representatives, associations and initiatives of marginalized groups, takes a first and important step towards a nationwide survey on diversity and discrimination experiences of filmmakers in front of and behind the camera.
 The first results have now been published.

 There are no representative surveys regarding the music, advertising and games industry, the print media, publishing and stage entertainment in German speaking regions yet.

 More LGBTTIQ*-topics and players in the media by taking into consideration a code of practice regarding the topics: